Danisodu/Information-Visualization/README.md

 ## Data
 The dataset used in this study concerns [drug consumption habits in the USA](https://data.world/balexturner/drug-use-employment-work-absence-income-race-education), and it was also the information of [drug prices](https://www.dnalegal.com/drugs-menu).
+A variety of information can be found in the dataset of drug consumption habits.
+We enumerate a few:
+* Sex;
+* Ethnicity;
+* Education;
+* Personal income;
+* Employment status;
+* Whether the user has consume a specific drug and the number of times in month and year;
+* Number of times the user has missed work.

 The dataset was processed in the following manner:
 1. Removal of columns that were irrelevant for our visualization.